eMPower results will include Lexile and Quantile measures, strengthening connections to language arts and mathematics instruction

 About Measured Progress

-Measured Progress, a not-for-profit organization, is a pioneer in authentic, standards-based assessments.
+Measured Progress, a nonprofit organization, is a pioneer in authentic, standards-based assessments.
 For more than 30 years, we have been connecting the K–12 educational community with innovative and flexible assessment solutions.
 Our goal is to provide meaningful information about student progress to improve teaching and learning.

 MetaMetrics is focused on improving education for learners of all ages and ability levels.
 The organization develops scientific measures of academic achievement and complementary technologies that link assessment results with real-world instruction.
 MetaMetrics’ products and services for reading (The Lexile® Framework for Reading, El Sistema Lexile® para Leer), mathematics (The Quantile® Framework for Mathematics) and writing (The Lexile® Framework for Writing) provide unique insights about academic ability and the potential for growth, enabling individuals to achieve their goals at every stage of development.
 Connect with the organization at: http://blog.lexile.com.